TusharRoy23/TusharRoy23/README.md

 ### Hi there 👋
 I am Tushar Roy Chowdhury.

-A passionate software engineer who specializes in Python, Django, JavaScript, Kubernetes, and PostgreSQL.
+A passionate programmer who specializes in Python, Django, JavaScript, Kubernetes, and PostgreSQL.
 I'm constantly learning new technologies and striving to improve my skills.

 - 🔭 I’m currently working on a Saas project
 - 🌱 I’m currently learning: Kubernetes clustering